Fixin's for People Who Like Food

 A few thoughts on autolyse:

-The effectiveness of autolyse will be negatively impacted by the inclusion of Yeast or Salt.
-In order to obtain a good autolyse, only flour and water should be present.
+The effectiveness of autolyse will be negatively impacted by the inclusion of Yeast, Salt, or Oils.
+In order to obtain a good autolyse, only flour and water should be present for 1 hour, while the Flour completes hydration.

 The biggest challenge, will be incorporating the water/yeast mixture into the dough after autolyse has occurred.
 Due to the autolyse, the flour typically seems to be fully hydrated, making it difficult to mix in the additional water and yeast into the dough.
 Your best option will be to use an electric mixer, using the dough hook attachment.